Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

 \end{enumerate} \end{thm}

 Note that Theorems \ref{thm:area3app1} and \ref{thm:area3app2} both deal with geodesics on arithmetic hyperbolic $2$-- and $3$--manifolds which are derived from quaternion algebras, as opposed to arbitrary arithmetic hyperbolic $2$-- and $3$--manifolds.
 The reason for this restriction amounts to the following observation (which will be made more precise and proven as part of the proof of Theorem \ref{thm:area3app1}).
 Let $M$ be as in Theorem \ref{thm:area3app1}.
-The commensurability classes of arithmetic hyperbolic $3$--manifolds containing orbifolds with closed geodesics of lengths $\ell_1,\dots,\ell_N$ are in one-to-one correspondence with quaternion algebras over $k$ which ramify at all real places of $k$ and admit embeddings of $k(\lambda_1),\dots,k(\lambda_N)$.
+The commensurability classes of arithmetic hyperbolic $3$--orbifolds that contain an orbifold that has geodesics with complex lengths $\ell_1,\dots,\ell_N$ are in one-to-one correspondence with quaternion algebras over $k$ which ramify at all real places of $k$ and admit embeddings of $k(\lambda_1),\dots,k(\lambda_N)$.
 This correspondence breaks down however, when the manifold $M$ is arithmetic but not necessarily derived from a quaternion algebra.
 In this more general setting however, we are able to prove the following.

-\begin{thm} Let $M$ be an arithmetic hyperbolic $2$--manifold ($3$--manifold, respectively) which contains closed geodesics of lengths $\ell_1,\dots,\ell_N$.
-If there are infinitely many primes of $k$ which do not split in any of the extensions $k(\lambda_i)/k$ then there are infinitely many commensurability classes of hyperbolic surfaces (respectively, $3$--manifolds) containing orbifolds with closed geodesics of lengths $\ell_1,\dots,\ell_N$. \end{thm}
+\begin{thm} Let $M$ be an arithmetic hyperbolic $2$--manifold (resp., $3$--manifold) that has geodesics with lengths (resp., complex lengths) $\ell_1,\dots,\ell_N$.
+If there are infinitely many primes of $k$ which do not split in any of the extensions $k(\lambda_i)/k$ then there are infinitely many commensurability classes of hyperbolic 2--orbifolds (resp., $3$--orbifolds) that contain an orbifold that has geodesics with lengths (resp., complex lengths) $\ell_1,\dots,\ell_N$. \end{thm}